FrenchToucan/GPhotosHideLens/README.md

+Archiving Septembert 16 2025 - Google removed the Lens button in favor of a Create button which is a lot more useful.

 # GPhotosHideLens

 Hide the Lens button in Google Photos and evenly space the Share, Edit, and Trash buttons using LSPosed/Xposed.